top of page

 Q: What will be the tax impact of the bond?

-A: After reimbursements from the state, town estimates are that debt service from both bonds will cost approximately 2.93% of tax revenue in FY26, and 5.75% in FY27, with the amount declining after that due paying off other town debt.
-For the median homeowner, this could be a tax increase of $176 next year and $356 the following year.
+A: There is also a $60 million bond on the ballot to build badly-needed expansions to the main police and fire stations.
+After reimbursements from the state, town estimates are that debt service from both bonds will cost approximately 2.93% of tax revenue in FY26, and 5.75% in FY27, with the amount declining after that due paying off other town debt.
+For the median homeowner, this could be a tax increase of $176 next year and $356 the following year, about 60% due to the school bond, and 40% to the public safety bond.
 These are the dollar amounts of debt service.
 Actual changes in tax rates, including those that might go above the 4% annual cap, are subject to negotiation and approval by the Town Council.
 These estimates are conservative, and do not account for growth in the town's tax base which will decrease the impact on individual property owners.

 A: North Kingstown officials have an excellent track record in completing projects on time and on budget.
 In recent years, the High School Athletic complex, the Town Hall renovation, and the renovations at Wilson Park, McGinn Park, and the Town Beach have all been completed on time and under budget.